elegant-scipy/elegant-scipy/markdown/ch1.markdown

 plt.show()
 ```

-Just looking at the raw counts, it looks like the longer gene B is expressed slightly more than gene A.
-Yet once we normalize to RPKM values, the story changes substantially.
 Now it looks like gene A is actually expressed at a much higher level than gene B.
-This is because RPKM includes normalization for gene length, so we can now directly compare between genes of dramatically different lengths.
+This is because RPKM includes normalization for gene length, so we can now directly compare between genes of different lengths.

 ## Taking stock